Amazon says 125,000 of its pandemic hires can remain as full-time workers

 “As the long-term picture becomes more clear, we’re providing the opportunity for 125,000 of those who came on with us seasonally to stay with Amazon and transition into a regular, full-time role beginning in June,” the company wrote in a blog post.
 “Some may choose to return to their previous job and others may choose to stay at Amazon in seasonal or part-time roles.”

-Amazon — the country’s second-largest private employer — pays at least $15 an hour to its more than 590,000 workers.
+Amazon — the country’s second-largest private employer — pays at least $15 an hour to its now-nearly 600,000 workers.

 Labor groups and lawmakers including Vermont Senator Bernie Sanders have called out the company for its handling of worker safety and related issues both before and during the pandemic, with Amazon going to some lengths to deflect the criticism.